perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST AY2022-2023 Semester 1.md

 - Microsoft may send BPA scanning rules occasionally and hence it is important to keep the rules update

 **(ii) Identify two limitations when applying the Best Practices Analyser in a Domain-based network to harden the security of all the domain computers.
 (6 marks)**
-- BPA only provides scanning server servers but does not help fix the issues that have been identified
+- BPA only provides scanning for servers but does not help fix the issues that have been identified
 - Only scans for server configurations
 - BPA only works for Microsoft based solutions and not for third party solutions